dmarti/PUFFIN/README.md

 # PUFFIN

-PUFFIN, Personal User Floor For Impression Negotiations, is an enhancement of TURTLEDOVE and related proposals, intended to enable users to incentivize the production and distribution of desired ad-supported content.
+PUFFIN, Personal User Floor For Impression Negotiations, is an enhancement for TURTLEDOVE and related proposals, intended to enable users to incentivize the production and distribution of desired ad-supported content.

 ## Motivation

-New proposals for enabling interest group based advertising are likely to have two key effects on the advertising market.
+New proposals for enabling interest group based advertising are predicted to have two key effects on the web advertising market.

- * Additional ad revenue for sites because of increased advertiser knowledge of audience composition in real time, similar to the effect shown by Johnson et al. for the third-party cookie.
+ * Additional incremental ad revenue for publisher sites because of increased advertiser knowledge of audience composition, similar to the effect shown by Johnson et al. for the third-party cookie.

  * Leakage of ad revenue from high-engagement, high-reputation sites to lower-engagement sites where the same audience appears to be available.

-While proposed post-cookie ad systems can address the leakage of _data_ away from high-reputation sites, the _revenue_ leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.
+While proposed post-cookie ad systems are already address the leakage of _data_ away from high-reputation sites, the _revenue_ leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.